cysouw/diathesis/text/c06_prepositions.md

 ### [ NL ] Obligatory local preposition {#sec:prepositions-obligatory-local}

-Some verbs appear to have an obligatory location argument, like *wohnen* 'to live' [@next], cf. also the examples in the classes 'Extent' and 'Location' in Gamerschlag [-@gamerschlag2014: 319--321].
+Some verbs appear to have an obligatory location argument, like *wohnen* 'to live' [@next], cf. also the examples in the classes "Extent" and "Location" in Gamerschlag [-@gamerschlag2014: 319--321].

 ::: ex
 - Sie wohnt in Berlin.